Nooskewl/booboo/README.txt

 you'll find in the examples' data/ directories are all or partly required to make BooBoo work.

-BooBoo is free to download and use, but donations are appreciated.
+BooBoo is free to download, use and redistribute, but donations are appreciated.
 Send PayPal donations to contact@cmykilluminati.net.